phloreenm/MP2-JS--CI-CoBC-FM/README.md

   - GoogleStreet & Google 360 warning: Device orientation events are blocked by permissions policy:
     - ``` The deviceorientation events are blocked by permissions policy.
 See https://github.com/w3c/webappsec-permissions-policy/blob/master/features.md#sensor-features ```
     - Cause: warning
-    - Solution
+    - Solution: not solved.
+I couldn't find a solution to fix this warning.
   - GoogleStreet & Google 360 warning: ``` Added non-passive event listener to a scroll-blocking <touchstart/touchmove> event.
 Consider marking event handler as 'passive' to make the page more responsive.
 See <URL> ```
     - Cause: this warning is present on Google Maps site too and couldn't find a solution to fix it.
   - Google Maps API - loading map and markers failed with this error:
   ``` Uncaught (in promise) _.Be {message: 'gMapsMap is not a function', stack: 'Error\n    at _.Be.captureStackTrace (https://maps.…lpIUNjRBPtOZUBPjUaim1HE&callback=gMapsMap:215:255', name: 'InvalidValueError'} ```
     - Cause: Google Maps Markers API base code has been changed and I didn't have any notification to adapt my code also.
 The behavior was quite strange, as I didn't change the code at that time and couldn't relate any of my actions to the new error.
     - Solution: change API's link's attribute from "async" to "defer".
 This eliminated the error straight away and map was rendered properly.